turbonomic/orm/config/samples/redis-autoscaler/README.md

 ### Final Result

-And you'll find the RedisCluster is updated by our controller.
-Therefore StatefulSet replicas is adjusted by operator
+Now you'll find the RedisCluster is updated by our controller.
+Therefore `spec.replicas` in StatefulSet is adjusted by operator accordingly.

 ```yaml
 % kubectl get rediscluster -n ot-operators   redis-cluster -o yaml